Chocolate Chip Coconut Cookies

 The other night my daughter decided to make a batch of her favorite chocolate chip cookies, and since we had some shredded coconut in our pantry, she decided to add some to the recipe.

 She loves baking cookies and coming up with new recipes.
-It happens to be her thing.
 She’s always trying to add something different into the mix!
+Some of her favorites are Chewy S’mores Cookies and Easy Coconut Orange Macaroons, just to name a few.

 2 sizes of cookies on a sheet of wax paper.
 Large ones and smaller cookies.